xrarch/xremu/README.md

     -cpuhz [frequency]
         Specify the frequency that the CPU simulation should be run at.
 Default is 20000000 (20MHz).

-WARNING: For performance reasons, this emulator does not make any attempt to be portable to big-endian host platforms!
+WARNING: This emulator does not make any attempt to be portable to big-endian host platforms!
 If you are on PowerPC for some reason, it will not run correctly!